wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.7 =
+1.6 failed to upload correctly to svn... very messed up situation

 = 1.6 =
 Version 1.6 brings much love to the countdown user.
 First, automatic triple digit weeks and days have been added.
 Next, the Jedi style switcher has been revamped to better handle user generated css.
 Finally, a third default style has been added called Carbonite designed by Laruen at siliconstudio.com.